rsarangapany/SentenceSearch/README.md

 //For console application
 var languageModelPaths = $"{AppDomain.CurrentDomain.BaseDirectory}Resource\\Models";
 ```

-You will need to add the following nugets:

-> * Microsoft.Extensions.DependencyInjection.Abstraction;
-> * Microsoft.Extensions.DependencyInjection;

 If you are using your own IOC container then you will have to configure your IOC to work with this.